GlobalFishingWatch/map-components/src/map/README.md

 ### `track.type`

 String.
-Track type, only supported `geojson` for now.
+Track type: `geojson` or `pelagos`.
-This is needed to keep the compatibility with older tracks format.
+This is needed to keep the compatibility with older pelagos tracks format.

 ### `track.fitBoundsOnLoad`